What is manufactured spending and should I do it?

 - At 6$ per card, that’s 24$.

 - $24 for 50,000 points is a very good deal.

 This is highly location/merchant dependent but you can sometimes buy a money order with a gift card if it has a PIN, because it’s basically functioning as a debit card.
 Never ask if you can use a Visa or MC gift card, because you will likely be told no. Just set up your PIN and try it as a debit card.
 As stated above, I always recommend doing a test run with a smaller amount of money.
 If it works, go back and do a larger amount.
 You can then liquidate the money order for cash.
-Some places will even allow money orders to be purchased with credit cards, but be warned that the bank may charge a cash advance fee.
+Some places will even allow money orders to be purchased with credit cards.
+Just be warned that the bank may charge a cash advance fee.

-The main 2 reasons we don’t do any type of manufactured spend anymore are 1) Since we’ve built up a large stockpile of points over the years, we don’t apply for as many cards as we did when we first started, so we’re not trying to meet multiple minimum spends and 2) there aren’t really any methods that are convenient enough to do on a regular basis.
+2) there aren’t really any methods that are convenient enough to do on a regular basis.
 With that said, if you’re needing help meeting the minimum spend to get the sign-up bonus for some new credit cards, it may be worth it to look into some sort of manufactured spend.